Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 occurrences of the words \"fish\" and \"dog\" in the period between 1850 and 1933.
 " %}

-EDIT (2/27): If you call a method that returns a `TimeSeries`, and there is no available data for the given method call, you should return an empty `TimeSeries`.
-For example: `TimeSeries ts = ngm.countHistory("adopt", 1400, 1410)` should return a `TimeSeries` with nothing in it.

 {% include alert.html type="danger" content="
 You may not add additional public methods to this class.
 You're welcome to add additional private methods.